Additional resources for international students

 Welcome to UC Davis!
 Explore resources designed specifically for our international community members.
-As an international student, you will have the opportunity to work with renowned professors, foreign scholars and leading scientists on key global issues in science, agriculture, medicine, the economy, society and the arts.
+As an international student, you will have the opportunity to work with renowned professors, international scholars and leading scientists on key global issues in science, agriculture, medicine, the economy, society and the arts.
 Choose from more than 100 majors with one of the most comprehensive educational experiences in the United States.
-The city of Davis is university-oriented, and is noted for its progressive outlook and diverse community.
+The city of Davis is university-oriented, and is noted for its progressive outlook and diverse, welcoming community.
 You will feel safe and at home, both on campus and within the city of Davis.

-Support for International Students
+Support for international students

 UC Davis provides support and services to help you transition easily into campus life and prepare you for a successful academic career abroad.

 Our International and Academic English unit offers programs to help you succeed academically.
-Summer Start is a six-week program that gives you an early start on your classes while you get to know campus, make friends, and experience summer in California.
+Summer Start is a six-week program that gives you an early start on your classes while you get to know campus, make friends and experience summer in California.
 Their Pre-Arrival Guide for International Students will assure your preparation for arrival on campus.
 Once here, the Pal Program is a great way to meet American students and share your culture.

-The International House Davis promotes respect and appreciation for all people and cultures, and encourages a global community by providing many opportunities for cross-cultural interaction.
+The International House Davis (I-House) promotes respect and appreciation for all people and cultures, and encourages a global community by providing many opportunities for cross-cultural interaction.
 Students interested in connecting with students from other cultures can meet up through I-House events.

 Ethnic, cultural and recreational student organizations give students the chance to meet other international students and share experiences.
 Multicultural student organizations offer students the chance to make friends and help incoming international students adjust to American culture.
 The Center for Student Involvement lists more than 800 academic, social and community service organizations for you to join!